2 Introduction

 Manuscripts and similar text documents can be created/shared in Quarto/R Markdown, if you’re particularly motivated, or alternatively, in Dropbox or Teams.
 Quarto/R Markdown offer the advantage of being easily/quickly reproducible any time the underlying data change (e.g., w/o having to retype all the particular data points, re-do Tables, etc..).
 Dropbox allows for collaborative writing, and has the advantage of there only ever being one version (as opposed to files that are sent around via email).
 Teams/Sharepoint is also acceptable.
 Email is the least preferred approach for within-team collaboration, and should really be reserved (if needed) for getting comments from collaborators outside of our team.
 Word documents should always have your last name as the first part of the file name (please no “mythesis.doc” - these invariably get lost in the shuffle).

 We maintain a lab Dropbox, as well as Teams sharepoint folder (accessible via Teams) for lab work, presentations, etc. Please make use of these so that others in the lab can make fair use of our work.
-Final publications will also be linked on our website and advertised on Twitter by the @UFCoDES and posted on the CVmedLab News section.
+Final publications will also be linked on our website and posted on the CVmedLab News section.
+The departmental/CoDES twitter account will also share publications, if you let them know about new pubs.

 2.5 Shared lab resources